pschool-in/curriculum/content/science/environment.md

 Kangaroo is a wild animal.

 False:
-Frogs will be so active during wintertime.
+Frogs will be active during wintertime.
 During the autumn season, fresh buds will bloom, and the new beginning of life starts.
 ```